Homework and home learning

-Agreeing to complete homework on time is part of the learning contract the student signs on entry to the school, with parents/carers signing to say they will support their child in this.
+Agreeing to complete homework on time is part of the learning contract students sign when they start at Regent High School, and parents/carers also sign to say they will support their children in this.

 There is a homework timetable for each year group that shows the days each subject will set their homework.